castro-gzlz/mr-plotter/README.md

 ```
 python mr-plotter.py example4_year.ini
 ```
-It's amazing to see the exciting era we live on, righ?!
+It's amazing to see the exciting era we live in, right?!
 We can also make the same plot by differentiating between the three main space-based planet-hunting missions: *Kepler*, *K2*, and *TESS*.

 ```
 python mr-plotter.py example4_facility.ini